AAWA-byt/contact-form-website/README.md

 # contact-form-website
-A little contact form which you integrate into your website.
+A little contact form which you can integrate into your website.

 # Getting started
 This project is a little contact form that sends the data to a mail adress of your choice.
 You can change the recipient in the file **assets/php/contact-form.php**.